The Virgin river flowing through the Zion Narrows

 not much shade and the return in the heat of the day is mostly uphill.

 Zion's Kolob Canyons at sunset.
-The trail to Kolob arch passes along the cliffs to the right.
+The trail to Kolob arch starts here.

 Although Zion Canyon is deservedly the centerpiece of Zion the Kolob Canyons are also beautiful and